igbominadeveloper/string-helpers/readme.md

   'the'
 );

-// I only return the strings before the last occurence of
+// 'I only return the strings before the last occurence of'
 ```

 ### between